dinglufe/segment-anything-cpp-wrapper/README.md

 cv::imwrite("output-multi.png", mask);

-// Using SAM with box prompts (input: points, nagativePoints, box) cv::Rect box{444, 296, 171, 397};
+// Using SAM with box prompts (input: points, nagativePoints, box)
+// The points and negativePoints can be empty (use {} as parameter) cv::Rect box{444, 296, 171, 397};
 cv::Mat mask = sam.getMask(points, nagativePoints, box);
 cv::imwrite("output-box.png", mask);